prlakshm/repl/README.md

 > example: "register load2 handleLoad"

 9. Mocking:
+   Run the "repl\server.js" file.
+This runs the localhost server hosting the mocked respones.
+The server was created using Express.
    Input "mockload any_filepath" to display a mocked json of a successfully loaded csv message.
    No matter, what filepath is inputed, the same response will always generate, because the json is mocked in public/load.json.